 In 1999, François arranged music for the wedding of David & Victoria Beckham.

-During the 1990s he was Associate Conductor of the London Gay Symphony Orchestra, conducting charity concerts, including the world première of Wilfred Josephs’s Violin Concerto (soloist Michael Davis) and the European public première of Josephs’s poignant Mortales, for 216 musicians.
+During the 1990s he was Associate Conductor of the London Gay Symphony Orchestra, conducting charity concerts, including the world première of Wilfred Josephs’s Violin Concerto (soloist Michael Davis from Ohio, US) and the European public première of Josephs’s poignant Mortales, for 216 musicians.

-François Evans studied ondes Martenot playing under Pascale Rousse-Lacordaire at the Conservatoire de musique, Boulogne Billancourt, Paris.
-Rousse-Lacordaire was a pupil of Maurice Martenot and Jeanne Loriod.
-He inherited a modèle 6 (valve) instrument from the family of the late British film & TV composer Barry Gray, and sometimes uses this in his film scoring.
+François Evans studied ondes Martenot playing under Pascale Rousse-Lacordaire at the Conservatoire de musique, Boulogne Billancourt in Paris. – Rousse-Lacordaire was a pupil of the instrument’s inventor Maurice Martenot and its principal exponent: Jeanne Loriod.
+He inherited a modèle 6 (valve) instrument from the family of the late British film & TV composer Barry Gray, and occasionally uses this unique instrument in his film scoring.

-Following earlier experience singing with the children’s chorus at the Royal Opera House, Covent Garden, Evans trained in harmony and counterpoint at the Watford School of Music.
+Before childhood experience singing with the chorus at the Royal Opera House, Covent Garden, Evans studied classical piano from age 6.
+He trained in harmony and counterpoint at the Watford School of Music.
 He read Music at the University of Ulster (‘first’ in composition under David Morris) tutored in piano under Donald Cullington and percussion with David Openshaw (principal timpanist of the Ulster orchestra).
-Evans attended music summer schools in Ennis, Ireland (under John Buckley), Dartington in Devon as apprentice to British film composer Wilfred Josephs and at Goldsmiths’ College, London for film music under Los Angeles-based composer Don Ray.
-Evans gained a PhD in electroacoustic composition at City University of London under Prof. Simon Emmerson, with composition tutorials from Simon Holt and Prof. Robert Saxton at the Guildhall School of Music.
+Evans attended music summer schools in Ennis, Ireland (under John Buckley), Dartington in Devon as apprentice to British film composer Wilfred Josephs and at Goldsmiths’ College, London for film music under Los Angeles-based composer Don Ray (former Chief Music Supervisor, CBS/MTM Studios).
+Evans gained a PhD in electroacoustic composition at City University of London under Prof. Simon Emmerson, with tutorials from British composers Simon Holt and Prof. Robert Saxton at the Guildhall School of Music, London.